- Youth Activity Safety Policy

 - Be able to use a process for creating and managing a safe environment for all involved in the 4-H program.

-Internet access and an email address is required for the self-directed, online course.
+Internet access and an email address are required for the self-directed, online course.
 To enroll, follow the following steps:

 - Go to http://campus.extension.org